 After visiting Peru’s cultural and historical highlights in Cuzco and the Sacred Valley, a trip to the Amazon delivers adventure, scenery, nature and wildlife encounters to round off a diverse experience.
 For an offbeat Amazon adventure, there’s no rival to the luxurious four-night Aria Amazon cruise in the heart of the rainforest along the Amazon river.
 With only 16 suites, an experience on board Aria is intimate and novel.
 Local guides lead daily expeditions in motorised skiffs teaching you to fish for piranha and sharing their knowledge of the Amazon’s flora and fauna.
 You’ll spot exotic birdlife, monkeys, caiman and (if you’re lucky) the rare pink river dolphins.
-Or why not simply relax on board and drink in those ever changing forest views through floor-to-ceiling windows from the comfort of your suite.
+Or why not simply relax as you;re sailing South America and drink in those ever changing forest views through floor-to-ceiling windows from the comfort of your suite.

 On select dates in 2018 world-renowned explorer and conservationist, Jean-Michel Cousteau, will be leading an Amazon exploration on board the Aria.
 Learn from his expertise as you discuss the most pressing challenges facing the Amazon rainforest’s wildlife and delicate ecosystems.
 If you’d like to join Jean-Michel Cousteau onboard, please contact our team of experts for more details.